 Arcanacon’s anti-harassment policy

-If you are asked to stop harassing behaviour, you must do so immediately.
-Please remember that “no” meansg no, and “go away” means go away.
+If you are asked to stop harassing behaviour you must do so immediately.
+Please remember that “no” means no, and “go away” means go away.

 Convention participants found to be engaging in harassment may be asked to leave the convention.